Home > Duplicate File Deletion Basics > Your Startup Disk is Full? 9 Tips to Free up Space on Mac Startup Disk

 How to free up space on Mac’s startup disk

-Note: As always, it’s a good idea to make a Time Machine backup before you delete things on your Mac.
+As always, it’s a good idea to make a Time Machine backup before you delete things on your Mac.

 Tip 1.
-Delete large unwanted files
+Delete unnecessary large files

 An easy and quick way to reclaim a lot of space is to remove the big files that you don’t need anymore.
 But make sure that you really don’t need them.